A Redlands Connection

 DeRoo, outrunning Bucs’ defenders, could be seen by millions en route to the end zone, escorted by Cosell’s narrative.
 In DeRoo’s three-year NFL career, that was likely his most significant moment.

 Funny thing was that DeRoo’s team, the Baltimore Colts, were playing the Tampa Bay Buccaneers.
+That game came a day earlier.
 A spot on the Bucs’ roster was taken up by another former Redlands player, No. 64, left guard Greg Horton.

 Imagine that: A pair of football players from a small community winding up playing against one another in an NFL contest.
 Who could recall that Horton, once drafted by George “Papa Bear” Halas with the Chicago Bears, was ejected by NFL officials early in that contest?

-There are Redlands connections to the Olympics, World Series and the Super Bowl.
-From golf’s major championships to the World Cup.
+There are Redlands connections to Olympics, various NCAA championships, Major League Baseball championship games and pro football’s Super Bowl.
+From golf’s major championships to soccer’s World Cup.
 NASCAR, NHRA, pro bowling, college basketball, plus tiny touches of NBA and NHL, even horse racing, amateur golf and other NFL connections that defy imagination.

 Throw in names like basketball’s Jerry Tarkanian, a connection to football legend Vince Lombardi, part of local connection to the Indianapolis 500 that includes its milk-drinking tradition, even an early visit from future golf legend Tiger Woods — and plenty more.